-- Feel safe and secure. - A differentiated approach which caters for physical, emotional, social and spiritual need.

-- Experience a rich and varied curriculum that supports student to flourish and live life in all its fullness. - Experience a supportive environment in which teachers and students explore the Christian values and Gods word and how they can help us to flourish. - Have their uniqueness recognised and nurtured. - Feel valued and listened to. - Make mistakes but learn from them through reflection, repair and restore. - To have a voice and opinion within the school.
+- Feel safe and secure. - To be treated with Respect, Commitment and Empathy. - Be recognised for their achievements. - A differentiated approach that has equity at its core which caters for physical, emotional, social and spiritual need. - Experience a rich and varied curriculum that supports student to 'flourish' and live life in all its 'fullness'. - Experience a supportive environment in which teachers and students explore the Christian values and God's word, and how they can help us to flourish. - Have their uniqueness recognised and nurtured. - Feel valued and listened to. - Make mistakes but learn from them through reflection, repair and restore. - To have a voice and opinion within the school.